mmonfils/responsible-psychiatric-discharge-plans/index.md

     *   *Option B (Law):* Standardize the state legal code to mandate that all MHIs must supply a 15-day medication supply and arrange immediate care coordination upon discharge.
     *   *Option C (Public Campaign):* Build a public awareness campaign to pressure MHIs to voluntarily change their discharge rules.
 *   **Apply Criteria:**
-    *   *Political Feasibility:* Option B has high feasibility because the underlying legislation already won overwhelming, bipartisan support and passed the Iowa House.
+    *   *Political Feasibility:* Option B has high feasibility because the underlying legislation already won overwhelming, bipartisan support and passed the Iowa House (HF 385).
     *   *Fiscal Cost:* The Legislative Services Agency fiscal note clarifies that the exact financial impact cannot be determined because the total cost, quantity, and specific types of medications prescribed are unknown.
     *   *Equity:* Option B applies equally across the state, ensuring that geography or personal wealth does not dictate whether a person gets lifesaving transition medication.
-*   **The Outcome:** Option B is our primary recommendation.
+*   **The Outcome:** Option B (HF 385) is our primary recommendation.
 Mandating clear statutory standards ensures permanent protection and identical care baselines across the state while managing financial strain on taxpayers.

 ---